 When Should a SaaS Business Use a Static Budget?

 Static budgets offer some functionality, especially in the early seed stages.
 Does your team need to plan where resources from recent funding will go?
 A static budget may be in order — and may be used as a guideline for flexible budgeting.
-It’s also suitable in the early stages when you don’t have historical data to rely on for forecasting (or simply don’t have the team to support the task).
+It’s also suitable in the early stages when you don’t have historical data to rely on for budget forecasting (or simply don’t have the team to support the task).

-How to Create a Static Budget
+How to Create a Static Budget in 8 Steps

 Your business budget, no matter what method you use, should be a key resources for your business to